cerner/fhir.cerner.com/content/dstu2/authorization.md

 * **urn:cerner:error:authorization-server:oauth2:token:empty-scopes** - The resulting token contains no scopes, either due to unsatisfied constraints specified in the token request, or because the client is no longer authorized for the scopes associated with the refresh token.
 * **urn:cerner:error:authorization-server:oauth2:token:terminated-client** - The client application has a valid token, but is no longer registered.
 * **urn:cerner:error:authorization-server:oauth2:token:code:invalid** - The authorization code presented is either invalid or has expired.
-* **urn:cerner:error:authorization-server:oauth:token:code:client:mismatch** - The client provided did not match the original authorization code request.
+* **urn:cerner:error:authorization-server:oauth2:token:code:client:mismatch** - The client provided did not match the original authorization code request.
-* **urn:cerner:error:authorization-server:oauth:token:code:tenant:mismatch** - The tenant provided did not match the original authorization code request.
+* **urn:cerner:error:authorization-server:oauth2:token:code:tenant:mismatch** - The tenant provided did not match the original authorization code request.
+* **urn:cerner:error:authorization-server:oauth2:token:code:tenant-terminated** - The client application is no longer authorized to access tenant resources specified in the original authorization code.
+* **urn:cerner:error:authorization-server:oauth2:token:code:tenant-invalid** - The tenant for which a token requested in not registered.
+* **urn:cerner:error:authorization-server:oauth2:token:invalid_authorization_header** - The Authorization Header used in client_credentials grants for B2B workflows is invalid.
+* **urn:cerner:error:authorization-server:oauth2:token:invalid_client_credentials** - The client credentials were invalid.
+* **urn:cerner:error:authorization-server:oauth2:token:patient-scope-requires-one-patient-id** - There must be exactly one patient id selected when requesting a patient/*.* scope.
+* **urn:cerner:error:authorization-server:oauth2:token:tenant-not-enabled-for-testing** - The tenant is not enabled for obtaining testing tokens on behalf of users.
+* **urn:cerner:error:authorization-server:oauth2:token:client-not-enabled-for-testing** - The client is not enabled for obtaining testing tokens on behalf of users.
+* **urn:cerner:error:authorization-server:oauth2:token:invalid-testing-scenario** - The simulated testing scenario is not normally possible, such as combining system and user scopes, or providing too many (or no) patients in the request.

 * **urn:cerner:error:authorization-server:oauth2:token:refresh-token:token-invalid** - The refresh token presented is either invalid, expired, or was terminated by the user.
 * **urn:cerner:error:authorization-server:oauth2:token:refresh-token:session-invalid** - The refresh token presented was valid, but was scoped for online_access, and the user session has been logged out or expired.
-* **urn:cerner:error:authorization-server:oauth2:token:code:tenant-terminated** - The client application is no longer authorized to access tenant resources specified in the original authorization code.
 * **urn:cerner:error:authorization-server:oauth2:token:refresh-token:tenant-terminated** - The client application is longer authorized to access tenant resources specified in the original grant for the refresh token.

 * **urn:cerner:error:authorization-server:smart-v1:grant:launch:audience-required** - A launch scope was requested, but an audience was not supplied.